hack2skill/oneAPI-GenAI-Hackathon-2023/README.md

 Usage: Experience the AR Try-On by

 ### LLM
-The LLM folder contains the code of the model trasning intel toolkit usage
+The LLM folder contains the code of the model and traning using intel toolkit usage

 ### Webiste